XaqLab/IRC_TwoSiteForaging/README.md

   main file for teacher data generating, neural network training, and neural network behavior data generating.
   Three timestamps are recorded in this file: time when the teacher POMDP data is generated, time when the neural netowrk is trained, time when the neural network runs in a closed-loop for behaviro analysis.

+* data_preprocessing_notebook.py
+  preprocess IRC data for further neural analysis

 * NNagent_IRC_01262020(170602).ipynb
   The notebook that runs the inverse rational control(IRC) and saves the results.
   The timestamps from the twoCol_NN_main_generalization.py file will be used to indicate the data that is used.
 By passing the correspinding timestamps, the specific data will be used to run the IRC.

  * NNagent_IRCfromFile-01262020(170602).ipynb
   Since it takes a long time to run the IRC algorithms.
 If one would like to check the IRC results based on the saved IRC results file, runing this file generates the figures.
+   This notebook includes the neural analysis part as well.
+You would expect to see the neural coding results at the end of the notebook.